 When I think of eating disorders, one of my first thoughts is Maureen, one of the main characters of my favorite movies about ballet, Center Stage.
 Maureen, was bulimic.
 It was the first time I saw what it’s like for someone living with an eating disorder.
 And it was in a movie.
 Ironic, isn’t it?

-What I didn’t know and what isn’t common knowledge to most are the many different warning signs of eating disorders.
+What I didn’t know is that there different warning signs of eating disorders.

-A person with an eating disorder comes in all shapes and sizes.
-They can be underweight, overweight or normal weight.
-Most individuals have distortions in thoughts and emotions relating to body image that can cause them to change exercise or eating habits.
+A person with an eating disorder might be underweight, overweight or normal weight.
+But most have distortions in their body image that can cause them to change exercise or eating habits.
 Often, people living with an eating disorder also experience depression, anxiety and/or substance use challenges.

-Anorexia nervosa encompasses behaviors like dieting, fasting, over exercising, taking slimming pills, diuretics, laxatives and vomiting.
-Women outnumber the number men affected by anorexia, drastically.
+Anorexia nervosa encompasses behaviors like dieting, fasting, over-exercising, taking diet pills, diuretics, laxatives and vomiting.
+Women outnumber the number of men affected by anorexia, drastically.

 Characteristics of anorexia nervosa include:

-Bulimia nervosa affects those that have recurrent and frequent episodes of eating unusually large amount of foods followed by purging (throwing up), fasting, and/or excessive exercise.
-Unlike anorexia, when an individual is bulimic they can physically appear to be slightly underweight, normal weight or overweight.
+Bulimia nervosa affects those who have recurrent and frequent episodes of eating unusually large amounts of foods followed by purging (throwing up), fasting and/or excessive exercise.
+Unlike anorexia, when an individual is bulimic, they may be slightly underweight, normal weight or overweight.